johannes-lindgren/website/src/content/blog/moses-the-warrior/index.md

 It sounds like the story is being told from the perspective of a camp follower—a non-combatant in the baggage train who interprets the sight of the great column of dust as a presence of a deity.

-Sun Tzu made a similar observation of enemy armies kicking up "columns" of dust:
+Sun Tzu made a similar observation of how enemy armies would kick up "columns" of dust:

 > When there is dust rising in a high column, it is the sign of chariots advancing; when the dust is low, but spread over a wide area, it betokens the approach of infantry.
 > — Sun Tzu, The Art of War, The Army on the March